 Advantages of larger catch-up contributions

-Beginning in 2025—because of the SECURE Act 2.0—you can boost your catch-up contributions between ages 60 and 63.
+Now—because of the SECURE Act 2.0—you can boost your catch-up contributions between ages 60 and 63.
 That may help you grow the funds you'll rely on later in life—or pass along to loved ones or charitable causes.
-Making larger catch-up contributions may also lower your taxable income during some of your later, most lucrative working years.
+Making larger catch-up contributions also may lower your taxable income during some of your later, most lucrative working years.

 Leverage rule changes to support financial plans